-- Grounds you in the Scriptures and essential Christian beliefs - Exposes you to new intellectual vistas - Enhances your understanding of ways of knowing within academic disciplines - Allows you to make connections among various disciplines - Develops writing, research, and quantitative and analytical skills
+- Grounds you in the Scriptures and essential Christian beliefs - Exposes you to new intellectual vistas - Enhances your understanding of ways of knowing within academic disciplines - Allows you to make connections among various disciplines - · Develops writing, research, and quantitative and analytical skills

 The core consists of courses in general studies, biblical and theological studies, and ministry studies.
-In addition, BA and Diploma students must engage in a practicum with a church or some other organization.
-Students will also participate in a Life Group through the school.
+In addition, students will also participate in a Life Group through the school.

-GENERAL STUDIES (30 CREDIT HOURS)
+GENERAL STUDIES (33 CREDIT HOURS)